 With an area spanning a little over 30,000 square miles, travelling in Scotland is fairly straightforward.
 That’s good news for visitors, as you should be able to see much of the country, even on a short visit.
 Here’s some information you may find helpful.

-A lot of the information you need for getting around is here, with links to airports, rail, bus and ferry services, and some information you might find helpful about driving in Scotland.
+A lot of the information you need for getting around the country is here, with links to airports, rail, bus and ferry services, and some information you might find helpful about driving in Scotland.

 There are lots of organised coach tours available and these are a good way to guarantee you won’t miss anything worth seeing, however many people prefer doing their own thing, so hopefully this information will be helpful.